johnnymast/imap/README.md

 - [ ] Test the AUTHENTICATE command against a server that supports it.
 - [ ] LIST needs to be properly parsed.
+- [ ] LSUB needs to be properly parsed.
 - [ ] CAPABILITY needs to be properly parsed.
 - [ ] Add option to options to keep the connection alive after one connection
+- [ ] UNSUBSCRIBE is unconfirmed to work alto implemented.